rameshgchavan/flashcard-generator/README.md

 # Flashcard Generator

-## My project is about to let user to create and see flashcards that he wants to plan his tasks, activities or routines.
+## My project is about to let user to create and see flashcards those he wants to plan his tasks, activities or routines.

 ### UI:
 - Project view is divided into 3 parts: